 You have no items in your shopping cart.

 What quilter doesn't need a scrap-o-lator to deal with all her scraps?
-Dianne made 4 fabulous scrappy quilts but had barely made a dent in her scrap pile, so she decorated her table with a runner and reversible placemats.
-More scraps.
+Dianne made four fabulous scrappy quilts but had barely made a dent in her scrap pile, so she decorated her table with a runner and reversible placemats.
+More scraps remained.
 She sewed a lamp shade.
 More scraps.
 She stopped sewing and started gluing.
 A rug, a mirror, a folding chair, another lamp, a mailbox, and one piggy bank later, she gave up trying to scrape the bottom of her scrap baskets and wrote this book.
 Now anyone can make these 13 scrap-o-lator projects.

 |Number of Pages||80|

 |Number of Illustrations||154|

 - Scrap-O-Lator Quilts & More — Review by Marty Mason